Pylons/pyramid/docs/narr/renderers.rst

 :ref:`Conflict Resolution <automatic_conflict_resolution>` mechanism.
 This
 means that in most cases overriding a renderer is as simple as using the :meth:`pyramid.config.Configurator.add_renderer` method to re-define the template extension.
-For example, if we'd like to override the ``json`` extension to specify a new renderer we could do the following:
+For example, if you would like to override the ``.txt`` extension to specify a new renderer you could do the following:

 .. code-block:: python

    json_renderer = pyramid.renderers.JSON()
    config.add_renderer('json', json_renderer)

-After you do this, any views registered with the ``json`` renderer will use the new renderer.
+After doing this, any views registered with the ``json`` renderer will use the new renderer.

 .. index::